Wheal Maid and Poldice Valley circular walk

 During the 1760s, the Poldice Deep Adit was extended to drain more of the mines in the Gwennap area and by the 1770s the network was known as the Great County Adit.
 Further branches were added during the late 18th and early 19th centuries.
 It eventually consisted of nearly 40 miles of underground tunnels, providing drainage to over 60 mines.
 In 1839, it discharged over 14.5 million gallons per day into the Carnon River.
 Although it is unmaintained, it still drains many of the abandoned underground workings today; in the summer of 1980, the flow was measured at half a million gallons per day.

-21. Turn right and follow the track until it emerges onto another track opposite the gates of Killicor Stamps.
+21. Turn right and follow the track until it emerges onto another track opposite the gates of Killicor Stamps, opposite a Poldice Valley information board.

 When digging horizontal tunnels such as adits, miners were paid by the fathom of tunnel.
 However, the miners realised that, upon reaching hard rock, rather than take ages to dig through it, it would be more profitable to veer off into softer rock to bypass it and dig more distance per day.
 The result was a meandering, wonky adit.
 Mine owners consequently changed the pay scale to the distance as the crow flies to provide incentive for a more direct route.